MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/proxy-servers-for-skype-for-business-online.md

 description: This article provides information about using a proxy server with Microsoft Teams or Skype for Business.
 ---

-# Proxy servers for Teams or Skype for Business Online
+# Proxy servers for Teams and Skype for Business Online

 This article provides guidance about using a proxy server with Teams or Skype for Business.